 Already using PDQ Inventory in Free mode?
 Well kick it into gear and unlock the Pro mode features.

-In a previous article I introduced the Installer Library from PDQ Deploy.
+In a previous article I introduced the Package Library from PDQ Deploy.
 We spoke briefly about the Repository.
 I want to elaborate a little more about this Repository.

 Repository.
 What is it and what can I do with it?

 The Repository is simply a directory on the console computer (or a network share) where installation files can be stored.
-Any PDQ Deploy Installers that you obtain from the Installer Library will automatically reference the Repository via the $(Repository) variable.
+Any PDQ Deploy Package that you obtain from the Package Library will automatically reference the Repository via the $(Repository) variable.

-When we decided to implement the Installer Library we knew that we would run into one problem: Location, Location, Location.
+When we decided to implement the Package Library we knew that we would run into one problem: Location, Location, Location.

 We didn't want to have to direct our users to have to choose where to store their respective installation files.
 In order to get around this dilemma we decided to implement the Repository.
 After some fairly aggressive testing we decided that the DEFAULT location of the repository would be in the All Users Documents folder.
 For Windows Vista, 7, 2008 and 2008 R2 this is accessible by going to %PUBLIC%\Documents.
 In Windows XP and 2003 (there is no declared PUBLIC variable) we effectively use %AllUsersProfile%\Documents.